niranjanshankar/gitreposearch/README.md

 # To run this project:
-1. Close this project using:
+1. Clone this project using:
 git clone https://github.com/niranjanshankar/gitreposearch.git

 2. Then, inside the project folder, run: